bit about /tmp/

 has some quirks, but still nothing else out there with the same functionality. check out urxvt-perls.

-both are fantastic for keyboard-driven file management, but still’ve got to figure out how to write a ranger extension that can receive selections from sxiv, because squinting at filenames is just bleh. python is my bane, though…
+both are fantastic for keyboard-driven file management. i’ve forked sxiv to use 4 colours rather than 2, to better fit the theme, but still’ve got to figure out how to write a ranger extension that can receive selections from sxiv, because squinting at filenames is just bleh. python is my bane, though…

 a nice password manager-a-ma-bob, gpg locked and easy to sync with git. there’s a firefox addon, but it doesn’t really work, and there’s an existing dmenu frontend, but it’s not very featureful, so i wrote my own.